Do you have confidence that the network you manage can meet the needs of your organization?

 But it’s no wonder IT pros are struggling to keep up.
 The survey showed that more than half of admins spend significant amounts of time on tasks, such as mapping, inventory and configuration backup, that could easily be automated.

-Networks have changed in the last 20 years — but network operations tools haven’t.
+Networks have changed in the last 20 years — but network management tools haven’t.
 The command-line interface (CLI) is still the dominant way of interacting with network gear for all but the most simple networks.
 The only difference now is that it’s done over SSH instead of Telnet.

 The CLI is clunky.
 Logging into each network device, one by one, and making changes in arcane vendor-specific code is a time-consuming and tedious process, not to mention prone to typing errors.